Our European travel history

 Helsinki buildings are so clean (there's no pollution) and all painted in nice colours, that the city looks more like a film set than real.

 Tuesday 12th September 1995.
 Leonid came here for breakfast consisting of a slice of bread and salami and a coke, eaten standing up in the downstairs buffet, Edmund drank 2 cans of Vimto, made in Manchester.
 It was then time to install Ceilidh on their system.
 The Cybernetics Building is just across at the back, 5 minutes walk; a more modern building, but inside as dilapidated as ever.
 We installed Ceilidh on a UNIX IBM (RS6000?) which had been given them third hand, ex-MIT and someone else.
 It was painfully slow, but went OK with a few hiccups; I ought to check it out later.
-Then to their SUN laboratory (called "REDlab" I think), the installation there had problems because they don't have a compiler, we had to compile on a remote machine.
+Then to their SUN laboratory (called "REDlab"), the installation there had problems because they don't have a compiler, we had to compile on a remote machine.
 You wouldn't normally install programming software on a machine without a compiler.
 I did the work while Edmund and Leonid went off to change some dollars, we have to pay the accommodation in roubles even though it's advertised in dollars.
 One dollar is about 4500 roubles, a pound is 6700.
 We pay for 4 nights (the booking time is midnight to midnight, another trick to con money out of visitors!), 20 dollars each per night sounds cheap, 160 dollars = 700,000 rubles, Edmund had a wadge of notes about 3 inches think!

 Lunch was a meat-filled doughnut, again eaten standing, in the basement of the building.
 Then off to pay and register (11000 roubles each), Leonid spent ages in queues on our behalf.
 Then (in the dark) to watch a "SUNergy" interactive video conference at the lab, much too sales oriented and smooth, you must "get your company vertically customer oriented", and all the smoothy participants promoting their own companies and books.
+They are all capitalists at heart.
 Then a walk round to the front of the main building, where there is a great view across Moscow at night, a few kilometres away.
 It's difficult from here to tell which bit is the Kremlin.
 There's an imitation ski-jump at the view point, they call it "fly skiing".
 An Italian film crew was doing some video shots at the front of the main building with the obligatory skimpily dressed females.
 The street vendors were selling nesting dolls for 10 to 30 dollars, no-one wanted roubles.
 Leonid went off to an all-night party, and we watched TV in a communal room along the corridor from ours, Leonid had persuaded the janitor lady to lend us a key.
 It was Manchester United versus a Russian team, nil-nil, then another (non-British) match on another channel.

 Wednesday 13th September 1995.
 Up 07h45, woke Edmund 08h00, he went to sleep again!
 We set off 08h45 to the viewpoint at front of campus.
 We took photos of Moscow and of the University, and bought some souvenirs, nesting dolls, wooden toys.
 The thought of their breakfast didn't appeal, so we set off to town by trolleybus with Leonid.
 Dismount at Gorky Park (a large funfair with the actual Russian space shuttle as an exhibit).
 Then using the wonderful Metro to Revolution Place, and from there just a short walk to the Kremlin and Red Square.
 Afterwards back out to visit Lenin's mausoleum, containing his embalmed body.
-While we were inside I was told off by a soldier guard for talking, Edmund was told off for having his hands in his pockets, The preserved Lenin corpse looks unreal, brightly lit face and hands.
+While we were inside I was told off by a soldier guard for talking, Edmund was told off for having his hands in his pockets.
+The preserved Lenin corpse looks unreal, brightly lit face and hands.
 Then past the "tombs of the famous", we took some photos of the square.
 You can't miss St Basil's with the beautiful ornamental domes.
 Round the other side of Red Square (through GUM, the world's biggest shop, with its beautiful pale blue plaster work, and a fountain in the centre of the ground floor) past St Basil's cathedral, and into the Kremlin, 1000 rubles each to walk round.
 The guard would not let me into the Kremlin with a camera.
 We walked to another entry, no luck, so we put the camera in Leonid's shoulder bag and walked in through the first entrance.
 So many beautiful buildings, so many golden domes.
 Out via yet another gate, and we walked along "Old Arbat", a pedestrian street with artists, musicians and touristy shops.
 Then to the TV building and "White House" = Russian government of Yeltsin battle fame.
 While we were there we heard a very loud bang (it set a whole lot of car alarms off!), it turned out to be a mortar attack on the American Embassy the other side of the street.
 The police were very deliberately slow in doing anything about it, we saw it on TV later.
 Then down "New Arbat", stopped at the "Irish Arbat", I had a cider (half litre 2 pounds 50 + five pounds deposit on the glass!), the others drank coke.
 Edmund looked in all the music shops for a CD of Bob Dylan, I looked for bass balalaikas but found none.
 We eat (our first food today) at an Italian restaurant on Old Arbat.
 Metro home, stopped for a photo, the stations are all wonderful.
 Back at University we bought chocolate and coke at the University stall, and watched football on TV, Blackburn versus Spartak Moscow in Blackburn, Moscow won 0-1.

 Thursday 14th September 1995.
 No breakfast again.
 It was my last go in the tatty but hot and plentiful shower.
 Edmund won't use is because the water is a little brown.
 Refreshed, and off to the department again, we really should try to get Ceilidh working better on the old IBM machine, but there are still problems with sheer lack of size and power.
 Still, their SUN and PC versions will be OK.
 After a quick Vimto (Edmund) and Sprite (me, Coke's off today), off for lunch, then back for a meeting to discuss future research directions, topics, outcomes and possible sources of money.
 It didn't really get anywhere.
 We insisted on a quick trip to the University Museum in the main building on floor 28, with a good view of Moscow.
 We finally left the room 17h30 to reverse the airport journey, walked to the bus (the rucksack is heavy again), Metro with one change (long way, for the metro you buy coin-shaped tokens beforehand and use them at turnstiles to get in, one fare for anywhere), bus to the airport (on the buses you buy tickets beforehand, and punch them on the bus with punches fixed to the windows) a ticket inspector threw 2 people without tickets off), arrive 19h15.
 We've only once ever waited more than 2 minutes for public transport, the Metro is better than every 2 minutes.
 Last After a final chat with Leonid, we had a very slow queue at passport control (how do they find so much to do to take 5 minutes with one person, they usually don't worry when you are leaving a country), and bought a Moscow picture book in the airport shop.
 We flew back by BA, I really appreciated the meal, we haven't eaten much here!